 Classroom pencil management for 3rd grade, 4th grade, and 5th grade students is much harder than the general public thinks.
-Non-teachers do not and cannot understand how difficult it is for upper elementary students to keep up and take care of pencils.
+Non-teachers do not and cannot understand how difficult it is for upper elementary students to keep up with and take care of pencils.
 Or how disruptive pencil sharpening can be to instruction.

-Working in a low-income school, many of my students would come to school with very few school supplies.
-Sometimes they would show up without anything – not even pencils.
-And supplying 27 students with pencils for the entire school year is not particularly cheap, especially if your students are constantly breaking, losing, or stealing the pencils.
+Often teachers have to provide classroom supplies for their students - and that includes pencils.
+Supplying 27 students with pencils for the entire school year is not particularly cheap, especially if your students are constantly breaking, losing, or stealing the pencils.
 Having a classroom pencil system and clear pencil sharpening procedures is essential.

 Classroom Pencil Management: The Problem

 Yes, 3rd, 4th, and 5th grade teachers can set up routines and expectations in order to prevent some of the migraine-causing pencil problems, but you will always have one or two brilliant students who can outsmart your every procedure.
 Or in some cases just baffle you.
 I have a few favorites…

 (The stories below are real, but the students’ names are made up in order to protect the mischief-makers.)